chef-boneyard/private-chef-administration/source/administration/high_availability.rst

 #.
 Attempting to take-over as the Primary for the DRBD device.
 #.
 Starting all of the back-end services.

-Note that the first step is tranisitioning the Virtual IP Address, which means traffic will be flowing to the Backup while it transitions to Primary.
+Note that the first step is transitioning the Virtual IP Address, which means traffic will be flowing to the Backup while it transitions to Primary.

 .. index::